Expressive Arts Institute

 Participants learn how to integrate the visual arts with movement, sound and expressive writing in order to facilitate change, healing and self-discovery in a variety of settings.
 Experiential learning modules with hands-on activities are combined with discussions about the applications of the expressive and creative arts as well as research supporting their efficacy.

-This foundation course for Expressive Arts Facilitators
+These foundation courses for Expressive Arts Facilitators

 is meant to serve as an introductory